Quantum resources of quantum and classical variational methods: NQS architecture

 In Section~\ref{sec:nqs} we mentioned the approximations made as part of the VMC procedure, notably, as part of the computation of the expectation value, the reduction of the sum over the entire Hilbert space (Equation~\eqref{eq:expectation}) to the Monte Carlo estimate sampled from Equation~\eqref{eq:MC_sampling_P}.
 We tested the energy and magic accuracy for an 8 qubit system using both the full expectation value and the Monte Carlo estimate to train the RBMs.
 We found that, across the entire range of $h$, the fluctuations between repeated optimizations of the exact expectation solutions were lower than the Monte Carlo sampled counterparts, and the energy accuracies were smoother as a function of $h$ for the exact expectation method, too.
 Both effects were, however, mild, and as the exact expectation is much more computationally expensive (it scales exponentially with the system size), we chose to remain with the Monte Carlo sampling.

 Finally, for the configuration of the RBM, we tested the inclusion of the SR preconditioner.
-Introduced to VMC in \cite{PhysRevLett.80.4558,PhysRevB.71.241103}, SR alters the gradient obtained from an optimizer in a way that accounts for the curvature of the optimization landscape that is caused only by the ansätz.
+Introduced to VMC in \cite{PhysRevLett.80.4558,PhysRevB.71.241103}, SR alters the gradient obtained from an optimizer in a way that accounts for the curvature of the optimization landscape that is caused only by the ansatz.
 This can be seen as an application of what is known as the natural gradient in the wider machine learning community \cite{10.1162/089976698300017746,Stokes2020quantumnatural}.
 Put simply, the inclusion of SR lead to better energy and magic accuracies of the ground states found.

 During the optimization of the RBM parameters one must establish a point at which to stop.
-For this work we considered the training to be done when the relative change in energy between epochs remained below $10^{-7}$ for 500 consecutive epochs.
+For this work we considered the training to be done when the relative change in energy did not improve by more than $10^{-7}$ for 500 consecutive epochs.
 This can be easily implemented using the \texttt{callbacks.EarlyStopping} function from \texttt{NetKet}.

-We used the Adam optimizer and 1,000 (5,000) samples for the MC estimates of expectation values for the 8 (12) qubit systems for all of the RBM results presented in this work.
+We used the ADAM \cite{Kingma:2014vow} optimizer and 1,000 (5,000) samples for the MC estimates of expectation values for the 8 (12) qubit systems for all of the RBM results presented in this work.